Evaluations of Think First & Stay Safe™ and Teen Lures TV Newscast™ curricula

-One of the major prevention components was the Child Lures Prevention Program.
+One of the major prevention components was the Child Lures Prevention Program (Think First & Stay Safe.)
 The Child Lures Prevention Program was taught in all of the district's eighteen elementary schools.
 Sample schools were used in the evaluation.
 In one school, Anderson Mill Elementary, subjects were administered a pre-test and post-test in Pre-K-3.
 Our evaluator used statistically sound research methods and determined that 'subjects were found to have performed significantly better on the post-test.
 This indicates the programs in place are contributing to the constructs identified in the pre and post-test.
 Students' increased performance demonstrates a significant increase in their understanding and skills associated with the constructs tested.
-The major focus of the elementary program was the Child Lures Curriculum.'
+The major focus of the elementary program was the Child Lures Prevention Curriculum.'

 As an educator and preventionist for more than 30 years, I commend the development, promotion and implementation of the Child Lures Prevention Program, a program that was shown effective using scientific research methodology.
 Congratulations on having a program that safeguards our children and assists parents, teachers and the community to rear our children in an unsafe world."

 - E. Joe Wiese, M.S., LPC, CPS

 The ten-part Television News Series has been evaluated in 60 different television markets across the United States.
 Nielsen and Arbitron ratings have consistently indicated remarkably high viewer approval.